Grenville Province

 The Grenville Province is a tectonically complex region, in Eastern Canada, that contains many different aged accreted terranes from various origins.
 It exists southeast of the Grenville Front and extends from Labrador southwestern to Lake Huron.
 It is bounded by the St. Lawrence River/Seaway to the southeast.

 The Grenville Front separates the Grenville Province from the Superior Craton.
 Adjacent to the Grenville Front is the Parautochthonous Belt.
 The Parautochthonous Belt is made of rocks originally derived from the Superior Craton, which have been metamorphosed and reworked since their emplacement.
 The rocks to the southwest of the Parautochthonous Belt are various accreted terranes that have been thrust upon or emplaced during the various tectonic events that have taken place from 2.0 to 0.98 billion years ago.
 The compositions of these terranes are unique and have distinct depleted mantle model ages.

 During the formation of the Grenville Province, the type of tectonism changed.
 The earliest stages of formation were dominated by arrested subduction.
 The type of tectonism then changed to flat slab subduction.
 In the late stages of formation the tectonism changed to collisional orogenesis.
 Although there has been many studies done on the Grenville Province, the origins of the various terranes are still not fully understood and may never be fully known.

 Subdivisions of the Grenville Province

 The subdivisions of the Grenville Province.
 PAB refers to the parautochthonous belt.

 Central Metasedimentary Belt

-The Central Metasedimentary Boundary Thrust Zone makes up the northwestern boundary of the Central Metasedimentary Belt.
-It was created during the Shawinigan Orogeny (1.19-1.14 Ga).
+The Central Metasedimentary Boundary Thrust Zone makes up the northwestern boundary of the Central Metasedimentary Belt. the southern tip is near Kingston, Canada, and surrounds Ottawa, Canada It was created during the Shawinigan Orogeny (1.19-1.14 Ga).
 The Central Metasedimentary Belt is bordered to the south by Phanerozoic sedimentary rocks and Lake Ontario.

 In the northeastern central Metasedimentary Belt, the rocks are composed of Orthogneiss.
 The region is known as the Bondy and LaCoste domical complexes.
 In the southwestern Metasedimentary Belt, the rocks are tonalitic to granitic orthogneisses.

 Nd model ages of the Central Metasedimentary Belt range from 1.55 to 1.4 Ga.
 The origin of this area can be attributed to rifting (which made the accommodation for the sediments) and subsequent thrusting from the collision with Amazonia.